 Earning a Florida Driver’s License will give you full privileges to drive a car, by yourself, on the road.
 With a driver’s license you have absolute freedom behind the wheel.
 To get your driver’s license, you’ll have to meet the right requirements and qualifications, and provide specific documentations.
+Applicants must meet address requirements and provide the following documents to prove residency and identity.
+The office is where customers can schedule an appointment for services such as issuance, renewal, or replacement of florida driver licenses.
 Driver license service centers offer various types of licenses, including learner and intermediate licenses, and provide services for renewing, replacing, and checking the status of your license.

 Steps to Obtain a Florida Driver's License